Forecasting

 Why is OTB in Inventory Planner better?

-Inventory Planner’s OTB tool is the best way to create Open-to-Buy plans you can trust.
+Inventory Planner’s OTB supply planning tool is the best way to create Open-to-Buy plans you can trust.
 Here’s why:

 It’s simple